 Let your child try out a variety of sports or activities to find the thing she most enjoys.
 When your child associates being active with smiling and having fun — much as in gym class — your kid is more likely to maintain an active, healthy lifestyle over the long haul.

 "If your son or daughter shies away from football or baseball, consider lacrosse, a swim team or a dance troupe," Druxman suggests.
 "Keep trying new things until they find something that they love."

 As kids reach the tween and teen years, formal conditioning programs may become appropriate, especially if your child participates in organized sports and hopes to continue to do so.
-Appropriate conditioning and resistance work can help prevent injuries and improve performance -- and is an introduction to the kind of formal exercise program most familiar to most adults.
+Appropriate conditioning and resistance work can help prevent injuries and improve performance — and it's an introduction to the kind of formal exercise program familiar to most adults.

-However, these programs should never be undertaken without the consultation of your child's pediatrician, a pediatric sports medicine physician and trained, licensed professionals.
-You'll be dealing with a special set of concerns with this child, including overtraining and burnout, and you'll need to be very aware of the risks going forward, as well as the benefits.
+However, these programs should never be undertaken without consultation with your child's pediatrician plus a pediatric sports-medicine physician and trained, licensed professionals.
+You'll be dealing with a special set of concerns with this child, including overtraining and burnout, and you'll need to be very aware of the risks as well as the benefits.

 "Overworking or overtraining a kid can be dangerous, especially when they get involved with highly competitive sports like gymnastics and running," Rowley says.
 "Also, kids mature at various ages, so pay attention to recovery and maturity."